-When we awoke at our pre-cruise hotel on a Sunday morning at the end of October, the weather in Montreal wasn’t particularly welcoming—it turned out that our visit coincided with the first light snow of the season.
+When we awoke at our pre-cruise hotel on a rainy day in Montreal at the end of October, the weather wasn’t particularly welcoming—it turned out that our visit coincided with the first light snow of the season on Sunday morning.

 Scheduled to board our Regent Seven Seas cruise ship at the nearby Port of Montreal that afternoon, we had a few spare hours in the morning to do as we pleased.
 The snow had turned to rain but given the chilly weather, we opted for an indoor, city experience.